Cover design by Charlie Roe. Photo by Teghan Mendes.

 As I said in my introduction to our first anthology, “If you’ve ever wondered what those of us who like to write in a public place like Caffe Beano are actually writing — here’s your answer.”

 We published the first Caffe Beano poetry anthology in 2008 and followed with a second a few years later.
-As we haven’t done all that much since then in the area of poetry.
+As we haven’t done all that much since then in the area of poetry, other than three beautiful books by the indefatigable Kirk Miles and another beauty by Tyler Perry.
 I’ve come to refer to B House as a “boutique publisher.”
 Make of that what you will.

 On any account, a few months ago one of the current employees at Beano came across the original anthology.
 We were looking at it, and with the help of Emily, the manager, and the blessing of Keaton, the owner, we decided to do another — 18 years later!
 We’re being assisted by Stephanie who edited the original volume.
 And we have a great young graphic designer, Charlie, who will be creating the look of the book.